TooLate0800/fitter_study/README.txt

 1. data/
  1) CrossSections.dat: Mainz cross section data
- 2) Carl-norm.dat: Mainz G_E data from Keith Griffioen and Carl Carlson
+ 2) Carl-norm.dat: Mainz G_E data from Keith Griffioen and Carl Carlson, the three column: Q^2(fm^-2), GE, dGE

 2. generator/
  1) What it does: obtain Q^2 and stat uncertainty of GE from the input file in /data, use a selected model to generate pseudo-data, the central values of GE are smeared by the overall normalization and the statistical uncertainties.